-8 Great Applications for Reclaimed Wood in Your Denver Home02/04/2016Gary Harding This might come as a revelation to you, but reclaimed wood is really catching on with Denver homeowners, who apparently have a passion for its natural look and the beauty it brings to their home décor.
+8 Great Applications for Reclaimed Wood in Your Denver Home02/04/2016Gary Harding Denver residents are wild about reclaimed wood and the natural, unpretentious beauty it brings to their homes.
 It’s become a desirable way to repurpose weathered wood and, at the same time unleash your individual style.
 Reclaimed wood products make a vivid statement whether you use it on a wall, your cabinets, or even your windows.
 Need a little reclaimed wood inspiration?
 We put together 8 top-notch ideas for you – all applied to wonderful effect in Denver homes.
 1. Reclaimed Wood and Windows For the first time ever, you can easily own reclaimed wood as a window treatment.
 Sunburst Shutters now offers a plantation shutter created from certified reclaimed wood.
 We worked in tandem with Stikwood, an FSC-certified company, to provide the finest reclaimed wood from which to produce these shutters.
 In truth, Sunburst is the lone company providing reclaimed wood shutters in the Denver area.
 We took the reclaimed wood you want and used it to create a louvered shutter that’s incredibly beautiful and remarkably functional at the same time.
 Reclaimed wood can be a window treatment like no other.
 It helps, of course, when your reclaimed wood shutters are viewed by many as valid artistic pieces in and of themselves.
 And Sunburst makes sure they are.
 You’ll quickly discover that their smooth, simple operation is as winning as their look.
 Tilt the louvers open to admit more light.
 And tilt them closed to bring out the weathered look of reclaimed wood on your window.
 If we’ve piqued your interest, you’ll want to look a bit more into reclaimed wood for windows in Denver 2.
 Reclaimed Wood and Walls Nothing brings the outside into your home as invitingly as a reclaimed wood wall.
 Reclaimed wood paneling makes your wall distinctive and adds a comforting feel to the room.
 Regardless of whether you have a artwork, TV, bookcase, or fireplace to complement, a reclaimed wood wall will look gorgeous behind it and produce precisely the effect you’ve sought.
 3. Reclaimed Wood for Your Floor Looking to redo a floor in your house?
 Any wood flooring can add warmth and coziness to a room, but flooring of reclaimed wood has an unparalleled beauty perfected in the time – typically decades – the wood has been left outside to endure the effects of nature.
 Regardless of whether you love the outdoors or simply love the look and feel of weathered wood, you’ll fall head over heels in love with what a reclaimed wood floor can do to upgrade your home.
 4. Use Reclaimed Wood in Cabinets Considering the greater availability of reclaimed wood, you couldn’t find a more ideal time to make over your kitchen cabinets.
 It’s the natural way to improve the warmth and congeniality of your kitchen|make your kitchen the warm, inviting haven you’ve always hoped it could be.
 Every panel of reclaimed wood evokes a fascinating tale – of considerable time [[spent in an old building, for instance, or as part of a barn or fence.
 And a bit of that story will survive in your reclaimed wood cabinets, coming to mind every time you reach into them.
 5. Reclaimed Wood Makes a Great Table A tabletop made or consisting of reclaimed wood can add a modern, emphatically fresh ambiance to your dining room or home office.
 Unite the wood tones with your overall interior design to create a pleasing, well-orchestrated look that fulfills your expectations – while it elicits praise from guests!
 6. Using Reclaimed Wood for Bookcases Never mind what other things we might cherish about them, books make wonderful decorative pieces.
 Arrange a book or group of books on a coffee table or end table, on a bookshelf, or in a big bookcase, and they’re certain to capture the attention of guests.
 Their delightful variety is both highlighted and complemented in bookcases of natural wood, too.
 And bookcases of reclaimed wood, due to their natural colors, knots, holes, scratches, and other telling features, create a singularly distinctive, one-of-a-kind furnishing.
 7. Picture Frames of Reclaimed Wood The plain, natural look of reclaimed wood is wonderfully apt for picture frames.
 It’s just what’s needed to show off your favorite artwork and important photos in a decidedly splendid manner.
 Note also that frames of reclaimed wood can be fashioned in a variety of styles, so they’ll complement nearly any look you’ve established for your home.
 8. Reclaimed Wood and Headboards Few things can refresh the look of a bedroom like a smartly designed and constructed headboard.
 Nowadays, when renovating, people are just as likely to rig a headboard to the wall behind their bed as they are to fasten one directly to the bed itself.
 Either way, a headboard made of reclaimed wood planking can be particularly stunning.
 It’s natural tones and imperfections are easily adapted to a multiplicity of styles, from antique to modern.
 With reclaimed wood, you’ll find you have no limits on your imagination to get in the way of you achieving the headboard that dreams are made of!
 Get Reclaimed Wood Inspiration We hope we’ve inspired you with these 8 ideas for using reclaimed wood.
 Of course, we have plenty of other ideas kicking around – ideas that blend well with the reclaimed wood shutters we alone offer in Denver.
 Our people would be delighted to show you samples of our shutters, answer your questions, and provide you with a range of other superb design ideas.
 Give us a call at 720-538-0182 to arrange your free in-home design consultation at your first opportunity!